PostgresApp/PostgresApp/docs/documentation/install.md

 - PL Debugger
 - and most of the contrib extensions

+Before you can use an extension, you need to execute the `CREATE EXTENSION` SQL command.
+This will add all the functions, tables and data types from the extension to the current database.
+You need to repeat this command for every database that you want to use.

-For the full list, execute the SQL query `select * from pg_available_extensions;`
+For the full list of available extensions, execute the SQL query `select * from pg_available_extensions;`

-### Building custom PostgreSQL extensions
+### Additional PostgreSQL extensions

+We also offer some additional extensions for Postgres.app.
+You can download them from https://postgresapp.com/extensions/

-It is also possible to build custom PostgreSQL extensions for Postgres.app.
+It is also possible to build extensions from source.
+Please see https://postgresapp.com/extensions/ for instructions.

-Typically, you just need to make sure the $PATH is configured correctly and that `pg_config` works, then you can build most extensions with `make && make install`.

-The first time you do this, macOS will show that "Terminal tried to modify an application".
-This setting can be changed in System settings / Security.

-However, this is an advanced topic and requires some familiarity with Unix build systems.

-Installing custom extensions will break the code signature of Postgres.app.
-Currently, macOS verifies the code signature only the first time you launch an application, so as long as you launch Postgres.app before building custom extensions it should work.
-However, this may change in a future version of macOS.

-Custom extensions will be removed when updating Postgres.app, so build them again afterwards.

 ### Important Directories